alex-ren/org.ats-lang.documentation/source/conats/content.rst

 shared buffer, it has better chances to be correct as well for large capacity.

 Now we can create the linear buffer holding integer and then put it into a shared object which can be accessed by multiple threads.
+The corresponding code is shown below.

 .. code-block:: text
   :linenos: